Dr. Peter Ramsey

 Dr. Todd Tupis completed his Bachelor of Science at the University of Maryland Baltimore County (UMBC) and went on to earn his Masters of Medical Science from MCP Hahnemann University in Philadelphia, Pennsylvania.
 He received his Doctor of Medicine degree from Drexel University College of Medicine in Philadelphia, Pennsylvania.

 Dr. Tupis completed his orthopaedic surgical residency training at Allegheny General Hospital in Pittsburgh, Pennsylvania.
 During his residency training, Dr. Tupis was named Chief Resident of his graduating class.
 He also published research on the latest techniques for treatment of hip fractures.
 Dr. Tupis obtained additional training at the Akron Children’s Hospital in Akron, Ohio.
 He then completed an orthopaedic fellowship in Sports Medicine at Orthopaedic Research of Virginia where he received specialized training in arthroscopic shoulder and knee surgery.
 Dr. Tupis has also studied the latest techniques for shoulder and knee replacement.
 He has particular interest in partial knee and reverse total shoulder replacement.
-During his residency and fellowship training, Dr. Tupis served as Team Physician for Pittsburg Pirates Baseball, Virginia Tech Football, Baldwin High School and Godwin High School.
+During his residency and fellowship training, Dr. Tupis served as Team Physician for Pittsburgh Pirates Baseball, Virginia Tech Football, Baldwin High School and Godwin High School.

-Dr. Tupis is board eligible with the American Board of Orthopaedic Surgery and is a member of the Arthroscopy Association of North America, the American Orthopaedic Society for Sports Medicine, and the American Academy of Orthopaedic Surgeons.
+Dr. Tupis is board certified with the American Board of Orthopaedic Surgery and is a member of the Arthroscopy Association of North America, the American Orthopaedic Society for Sports Medicine, and the American Academy of Orthopaedic Surgeons.
 Dr. Tupis is married and lives in Myrtle Beach.